-Taiwan announced the extension of their VISA Free passes for Philippine passport holders.
+Taiwan has several top tourist spots that draw visitors from around the world.
+These attractions offer a mix of natural beauty, cultural significance, and historical importance.
+Recently, Taiwan announced the extension of their visa-free passes for Philippine passport holders.
 That visa-free privilege for the nationals of the Philippines will continue for another year from August 1, 2019, through July 31, 2020.
 Because of that news, we booked our plane tickets for 4 days of visiting the beautiful country of Taiwan.

 Taiwan Travel Guide